 - No financial gamble – If you were to go with a pay by the hour solicitor, you chance paying them their legal fees for several months only for them to lose your claim, possibly leaving you in financial ruin.
 With no win no fee, our legal costs are paid only if we win and come out of the settlement as a small percentage therefore leaving your current finances untouched.

-- Quality of service is better – The outcome of your case directly impacts our no win no fee solicitors therefore giving them extra incentive to work hard on your case and get the best possible outcome that they can for you, and so you can rest assured that your case will get the attention it requires to be successful.
+- Quality of service is better – The outcome of your case directly impacts the person working on your claim, therefore giving them extra incentive to work hard on your case and get the best possible outcome that they can for you, and so you can rest assured that your case will get the attention it requires to be successful.

 Essentially, our no win no fee service offers everyone a fair opportunity to claim for the compensation that they are entitled to without the worry of financial risks.

-Legal Helpline is an honest, hard- working, no nonsense and reliable legal team of personal injury claims specialists that have a fantastic track record for making successful hotel injury claims.
+Legal Helpline is an honest, hard- working, no nonsense and reliable legal team of personal injury claims specialists that have a track record of making successful hotel injury claims.

 We genuinely care about our clients and treat each one with the respect and dignity and we believe deeply in getting them the justice they deserve for the pain and suffering they have experienced.
 We always put in 100% effort when working on a claims case and keep our clients informed every step of the way.